Create a healthy plate for diabetes

 2. One of the quarter sections should include carbohydrate foods.
 Examples are whole grain foods (breads, cereal, rice and pasta), starchy vegetables (corn, potatoes, peas and winter squash), dry beans and legumes (kidney, black, pinto and garbanzo), dairy foods (milk, yogurt and milk substitutes such as soy milk) and fruit (fresh, juiced or dried).
 These foods are packed with nutrients that help fuel our brain, kidneys, heart and central nervous system; some also provide fiber, which aids in digestion.
 Keep in mind, however, that carbohydrate foods should be limited because they affect blood glucose levels the most.

-3. The other smaller section should be lean animal and plant-based proteins.
+3. The last smaller section should be lean animal and plant-based proteins.
 Animal protein sources include chicken/turkey (without the skin), fish, seafood (shrimp, clams, oyster, crab or mussels), lean cuts of beef or pork, eggs, low-fat cheese and cottage cheese.
+Tofu, hummus and edamame are examples of popular plant-based proteins.

-4. Make sure to hydrate by adding a low-calorie drink such as water, unsweetened tea or coffee to help complete your meal.
+4. Make sure to hydrate by adding a zero-calorie drink such as water, unsweetened tea or coffee to help complete your meal.

 Combination foods, such as casseroles, pizza, soup and pasta dishes, can be tricky to fit into one of the above food group categories.
 If you are preparing these dishes, keep in mind where the ingredients would fit on the Diabetes Plate.
-For example, if you are preparing soup, consider cutting back on the higher carbohydrate and protein ingredients and load the soup with healthy foods that are lower in carbohydrates.
+For example, if you are preparing soup, consider cutting back on the higher carbohydrate and protein ingredients and load the soup with healthy foods that are lower in carbohydrates, like non-starchy vegetables.

-Michigan State University Extension recommends that you consult with your health care provider before making any significant changes to your diet.
-If you are looking for more information on diabetes, MSU Extension offers classes such as Dining With Diabetes, Diabetes PATH and National Diabetes Prevention Program that help participants build skills in managing their diabetes.
+Michigan State University Extension recommends that you consult your health care provider before making any significant changes to your diet.
+If you are looking for more information on diabetes, MSU Extension offers Diabetes PATH that can help participants build skills in managing their diabetes.

 Did you find this article useful?